 Several communities in the Trinity Region have established no negative flood impact policies for proposed development.
 However, communities have different thresholds for defining what level of impact is considered adverse and require the analysis to be performed for different flood event scenarios.
-The Technical Guidelines and Rules governing state flood planning require the impacts analysis to be performed for the 1-percent annual chance event (ACE).
+The Technical Guidelines and Rules governing state flood planning require the impacts analysis to be performed for the 1% annual chance storm event.
 Additionally, the Technical Guidelines require the following criteria to be met, as applicable, to establish no negative flood impact:

-- Stormwater does not increase inundation in areas beyond the public right of way, project property, or easement. - Stormwater does not increase inundation of storm drainage networks, channels, and roadways beyond design capacity. - Maximum increase of one-dimensional (1D) WSEL must round to 0.0 feet (< 0.05 foot) measured along the hydraulic cross-section. - Maximum increase of two-dimensional (2D) WSEL must round to 0.3 feet (< 0.35 foot) measured at each computational cell. - Maximum increase in hydrologic peak discharge must be less than 0.5 percent measured at computational nodes (sub-basins, junctions, reaches, reservoirs, etc.).
+- Stormwater does not increase inundation in areas beyond the public right of way, project property, or easement. - Stormwater does not increase inundation of storm drainage networks, channels, and roadways beyond design capacity. - Maximum increase of one-dimensional (1D) WSE must round to 0.0 feet (< 0.05 foot), measured along the hydraulic cross-section. - Maximum increase of two-dimensional (2D) WSE must round to 0.3 feet (< 0.35 foot), measured at each computational cell. - Maximum increase in hydrologic peak discharge must be less than 0.5 percent, measured at computational nodes (sub-basins, junctions, reaches, reservoirs, etc.).
 This discharge restriction does not apply to a 2D overland analysis.

 If negative impacts are identified, mitigation measures may be utilized to alleviate such impacts.
-Projects with design level mitigation measures already identified may be included in the Regional Flood Plan and could be finalized at a later stage to conform to the "No Negative Impact" requirements prior to funding or execution of a project.
+Projects with design level mitigation measures already identified may be included in the regional flood plan and could be finalized at a later stage to conform to the "No Negative Impact" requirements prior to funding or execution of a project.

-Furthermore, the Trinity RFPG has flexibility to consider and accept additional "negative impact" for requirements one through five based on engineer's professional judgment and analysis given any affected communities are informed and accept the impacts.
+Furthermore, the Trinity RFPG has flexibility to consider and accept additional "negative impact" for the requirements listed based on professional engineering judgment and analysis, given any affected communities are informed and accept the impacts.
 This should be well-documented and consistent across the entire region.
 However, flexibility regarding negative impact remains subject to TWDB review.

-A comparative assessment of pre-project and post-project conditions for the 1-percent ACE (100-year flood) was performed for each potentially feasible FMP based on their associated H&H models.
-The floodplain boundary extents, resulting WSELs, and peak discharge values were compared at pertinent locations to determine if the FMP conforms to the no negative impacts requirements.
+A comparative assessment of pre-project and post-project conditions for the 1% annual chance storm event (100-year flood) was performed for each potentially feasible FMP based on associated H&H models.
+The floodplain boundary extents, resulting WSEs, and peak discharge values were compared at pertinent locations to determine if the FMP conformed to the no negative impacts requirements.
 This comparative assessment was performed for the entire zone of influence of the FMP.